-But high blood pressure runs in your family… and cancer runs in mine.
+“But high blood pressure runs in your family…” and cancer runs in mine.
 Neither is an excuse to not take care of yourself.
 I mentioned earlier that the ‘bad hombres’ of genes aren’t always allowed across the border.
-If you have a known or suspected genetic predisposition to some scary disease, there are, in most cases, things you can do to decrease the likelihood that those genes will be expressed.
+If you have a known or suspected genetic predisposition to some scary disease, there are, in most cases, things you can do to decrease the likelihood that those genes will be expressed – epigenetics.
 As mentioned cancer runs in my family – my mom was diagnosed with breast cancer when she was 36, I was diagnosed when I was 29, we both subsequently tested positive for the BRCA mutation.
-Main stream media would have us believe, in cases such as ours, that surgical removal of the risky parts of our body is all we can do.
-While this is absolutely the right choice for some, it is not the only choice.
+Mainstream media would have us believe, in cases such as ours, that surgical removing the parts of our body at risk is the only thing we can do.
+While this dramatically reduces the risk of disease, there is more we can do to hedge the odds in our favor.
 There are no guarantees that we can prevent our genetics from stirring up trouble but that doesn’t mean it’s not worth changing the things we can to prevent them from doing so.

 So, what can you do?
 The goal is to live long and drop dead – no slow decline, no wheels coming off said bus.
 There are many voices out there espousing the secret to health and many people out there who want to do right by their body but simply get overwhelmed trying to figure out what to do.